0xcolley/ClarityAIO/README.md

 ## Tensor
 Tensor is used for automatic position rebalancing in the NFT marketplace.
 It utilizes the tensor_api_key and rebalances listings and bids to earn Tensor points.

+## General Note
+Tensor needs a refactor, the code is a mess, unfortunately, I did not have time to refactor it fully, however, it is in working order.